Most Frequently Asked Questions of the McHenry County Recorder’s Office

 Where do I obtain a form for recording purposes?

-We have many (but not all) blank forms in our office.
+We have many (but not all) blank forms in our office and on our website under Recording Forms.
 Also, most office supply and business stationary stores sell blank forms.

 When I present my document to be recorded what happens to it?